dragos-ciot/Object-Management-SwiftUI-SwiftData/README.md

-# Saal-ObjectManagementSystem
+# Object Management System
-This is the assessment task that represents an object management system written using Swift and SwiftUI.
+An object management system written using Swift, SwiftUI and SwiftData.